Mercy Eke says she sees herself in 3 BBNaija housemates as she predicts winner

 The ivory beauty made sure to let everyone know that she has moved on from the young man and has found love in another.

-Mercy however did not disclose his identity because she believes in protecting the one she loves and cherish.
+Mercy however did not disclose his identity because she believes in protecting the one she loves and cherishes.

 She said: